-The self-assessments, exercises, and journaling activities in this book will take participants through a unique negotiations model.
+The Conflict Management Skills Workbook includes self-assessments, exercises, and journaling activities that will take participants through a unique negotiation model.
 This model helps participants learn about their beliefs surrounding conflict, identify their preferred style for managing conflict, examine active listening skills, identify the situations that trigger conflict, and recognize their negotiation style for what they want and need.

 Divided into five sections, participants look at:

-Each section serves as an avenue for individual self-reflection, as well as for group experiences revolving around identified topics of importance.
+Each section serves as an avenue for individual self-reflection and group experiences revolving around identified topics of importance.
 Each assessment includes directions for easy administration, scoring, and interpretation.
 Also included are exploratory activities, reflective journaling activities, and educational handouts to help participants discover their habitual effective and ineffective conflict management skills.
-Finally, instruction is provided for enhancing participants most critical weaknesses when attempting to prevent or resolve real-life conflicts.
+Finally, instruction is provided for enhancing participants' most critical weaknesses when attempting to prevent or resolve real-life conflicts.

 Need a creative way to start your session?
 Use the Conflict Management Skills Card Deck.
 The open-ended questions will break the ice and stimulate conversation.
 Use them alone or in conjunction with the corresponding page in the book.